grafana/grafana/docs/sources/http_api/access_control.md

 ## Reset basic roles to their default

-`POST /api/access-control/roles/factory-reset`
+`POST /api/access-control/roles/hard-reset`

-Reset basic roles permissions to factory default.
+Reset basic roles permissions to their default.

 #### Required permissions